jeffreybrownqualtrics/migration-interview-challange/WINDOWS_BUILD.md

   - Want the fastest way to get started
   - Need live updating without extra setup

+- **Use `test-dev.bat`** when:
+  - Want to verify the development setup is working
+  - Troubleshooting development issues

 ## Troubleshooting

 If you encounter issues, run the troubleshooting script first: